Photo of Angelou Ezeilo by Kaia Rose/Rachel’s Network

 Our Grantees: Inspiring Leaders

-Our grant recipients are leaders out front of cultural shifts, advocating for solutions to our most pressing problems made worse by climate change.
+Our grant recipients are leaders out front of economic, political, and cultural shifts, organizing neighbors across race, class, gender, and geography, advocating for solutions to our most pressing problems made worse by climate change.
 They’re driving community development, supporting rural organizing, and helping secure the passage of landmark climate legislation.
 Get to know these inspiring leaders.

 Our Grantees